Read about our outstanding faculty, staff, and students in the 2021 Awards Newsletter.

 Congratulations to the 2020 class of 40 Under 40!

-Congratulations to Franklin West (PHD ’08) for being named to this year's group!
+Congratulations to Franklin West (PHD ’08)!

 Photographed L-R: Madison Walker, Bailey Gibson, Jenna Farmer, Sam Ellis and Doug Mundrick.